 How can I test?

-Watch each of the videos in your eLearning resource, and then play them again but only listen to the sound.
-Make sure that you get the same information as a sighted learner by using one of the techniques described above.
+Watch each of the videos in your eLearning resource then make sure that you can get the same information as a sighted learner by using one of the techniques described above.

 - WebAIM: guide to transcripts